-$\,$ SB 640 - This act adds a regional child assessment center in Camden County.
+${\tt SB\ 640}$ - This act adds a regional child assessment center in Camden County.

-011002 Second Read and Refferred S Aging, Families & Mental S70 Health Committee
+011002 Second Read and Refferred S Aging, Families & Mental S70 Health Committee a union in order to be employed.
+ERIC ROSENKOETTER

 SB 641 - This act prohibits union fees from being paid by payroll deduction.
-The act also provides that no state employee shall be required to pay a service fee to any organization in lieu of being a member of the union, nor will be required to join a union in order to be employed.
+The act also provides that no state employee shall be required to pay a service fee to any organization in lieu of being a member of the union, nor will be required to join